jes-sun/idol-identifier/README.md

 This program processes single images or videos frame-by-frame.
 A facial recognition library is used to compare the faces in the media to a given dataset.
 The faces will be identified (if able to be matched to a person in the dataset) or labeled as unknown.
 Image and video output files with identification labels can be saved as new files.

 Currently the functions all work, and the GUI is complete.
 However, frame-by-frame previews of video output are shown in a new window instead of the main GUI window.
+I plan to eventually incorporate multithreading to allow the GUI to update the preview alongside video processing.

 ## Futher Information